sjspielman/tasty/virtual-workshop/using-docker-post-workshop.md

+# Using Docker (Post-Workshop)
 #### Background

 You will continue to have access to RStudio Server and the files in your home directory for 6 months following this workshop.
 We recognize there may be circumstances where you will need to process files locally.
 Running the same software that we use for training locally can be challenging, particularly for Windows users.
-(Some tools, like Salmon, are not supported on Windows.)
+(Some tools we use during our training modules, like Salmon, are not supported on Windows.)

 Docker is software that allows us to package a computing environment such that it can be fully reproduced between different computers and operating systems; it is sometimes referred to as a "lightweight virtual machine."
 We have put together a Docker image with the same software dependencies we use in training on the RStudio Server.